Devansh-Maurya/Design-Patterns-And-Principles/README.md

     _**Where’s the “inversion” in Dependency Inversion Principle?**_

     The “inversion” in the name Dependency Inversion Principle is there because it inverts the way you typically might think about your OO design.
 The low-level components depend on a higher level abstraction.
 Likewise, the high-level component is also tied to the same abstraction.
 So, the top-to-bottom dependency chart has inverted itself, with both high-level and low- level modules now depending on the abstraction.

+* **The Hollywood Principle: Don't call us, we'll call you.** The Hollywood Principle gives us a way to prevent **"dependency rot."** Dependency rot happens when you have high-level components depending on low-level components depending on high-level components depending on sideways components depending on low-level components, and so on.
+When rot sets in, no one can easily understand the way a system is designed.
+With the Hollywood Principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
+In other words, the high-level components give the low-level components a “don’t call us, we’ll call you” treatment.

 ### Design Patterns